Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Results and Discussion

 The left panel of fig.~\ref{fig4} shows the variation of pressure as a function of temperature in a magnetized hadron gas for different $q$-values.
-At a finite magnetic field $B = 15m_{\pi}^{2}$, the pressure of the system increases with increase in temperature for all the $q$-values.
+At a finite magnetic field $eB = 15m_{\pi}^{2}$, the pressure of the system increases with an increase in temperature for all the $q$-values.
 When the system is near equilibrium, {\it i.e} for $q$ = 1.001, the pressure of the system is the lowest and with increasing $q$ values, the pressure of the system increases for all temperatures.
 This suggests that the non-extensive parameter contributes to the pressure of the system.
-The right panel of fig.~\ref{fig4} shows the entropy density of the system as a function of temperature of a hadron gas under an external magnetic field for different $q$-values.
-We observe that the entropy density of the system increases with increase in temperature for all $q$-values.
+As we have considered the vacuum contribution in our calculation, the total pressure has a finite value even at zero temperature.
+The right panel of fig.~\ref{fig4} shows the entropy density of the system as a function of the temperature of a hadron gas under an external magnetic field for different $q$-values.
+We observe that the entropy density of the system increases with an increase in temperature for all $q$-values.
 For $q$ = 1.001, when the system is near equilibrium, the entropy density of the system is lowest.
-As we go away from equilibrium, the entropy density of the system increases for all temperature, which is intuitive.
+As we go away from equilibrium, the entropy density of the system increases for all temperatures, which is intuitive.